 The key difference in the construction is Casper has a memory foam layer, while Brooklyn Bedding has two latex layers.
-Durability-wise, both mattresses should be pretty durable.
-The general feel is where there is a fairly significant difference.
-See the Brooklyn Bedding feel below:
+Durability-wise, both mattresses should be pretty durable, but the general feel is where there is a fairly significant difference.
+See more about the Brooklyn Bedding feel in the video below:

-- You Want A More Firm Or More Soft Mattress – Brooklyn Bedding does offer 3 firmness options.
-Casper offers one and is more for people with middle-of-the-road preferences.
-If you know you want a more firm or more soft mattress, then having the extra firmness options might be best for you.
+- Those Who Want A More Firm Or More Soft Mattress – Brooklyn Bedding offers 3 firmness options, while Casper offers one and is more for people with middle-of-the-road preferences.
+If someone knows they want a more firm or more soft mattress, then having the extra firmness options might be best for them.

-- You Want More Bounce – The feel of the Brooklyn Bedding is as if you are sleeping “on” the mattress rather than “in” it.
-It is also bouncier than Casper.
-If you want that extra resilience/bounce, then Brooklyn Bedding would probably be better for you.
+- Those Who Want More Bounce – The feel of the Brooklyn Bedding is like sleeping “on” the mattress rather than “in” it, and it is also bouncier than Casper.
+People who want that extra resilience/bounce will find that the Brooklyn Bedding is a better match.

-- You Want To Save A Little Extra Money – Not including discounts, the Brooklyn Bedding #bestmattressever is $100 less than the Casper.
+- People Who Want To Save A Little Extra Money – Not including discounts, the Brooklyn Bedding #bestmattressever is $100 less than the Casper.
 If budget is a big concern for you, then that’s definitely something to note.

-- You Have Average Sleeping Preferences/Stats – If you are middle of the range in your weight and don’t want a particularly firm or soft mattress, then you won’t need additional firmness options.
-The Casper will fit you just fine.
+- People Who Have Average Sleeping Preferences/Stats – If someone is medium-weight and doesn’t want a particularly firm or soft mattress, then they won’t need additional firmness options, and the Casper will fit them just fine.

-- You Want More Of A Sinking In Feel – Casper has a memory foam layer, so you feel a bit more like you are sinking into the mattress (not too much though).
+- Those Who Want More Of A Sinking-In Feel – Casper has a memory foam layer, so people will feel a bit more like they are sinking into the mattress (not too much though).
 This is a more standard foam feel, and it definitely is less bouncy than Brooklyn Bedding is.

 Though these two mattresses are different, I think the choice comes down to personal preference rather than quality (I recommend both).
-There are enough differences here that you should be able to make the right decision for you.
-Both are definitely great options that should have you sleeping well.
+There are enough differences here that people should be able to make the right decision for them.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.